neoremind/fluent-validator/README.md

 ### 3.2 FluentHibernateValidator can be a replacement

 Usually `FluentHibernateValidator` is the same as `FluentValidator`.
-But in case if one wants to do annotation-based validation by using [Grouping constraints](http://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#chapter-groups), FluentHibernateValidator is here to help.
+But in case if one wants to do annotation-based validation by using [Grouping constraints](http://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#chapter-groups), FluentHibernateValidator is here to help, `checkAll()` method takes a var-arg argument groups.

+In the above example of Company class, since no group is specified for any annotation, the default group javax.validation.groups.Default is assumed.

-For example, you add ceo field to Car class and specifying the group as AddCompany.class which you can define as an interface:
+If a ceo property is added to Company class and specifying the group as AddCompany.class which you can define as an interface:

     @Length(message = "Company CEO is not valid", min = 10, groups = {AddCompany.class})
     private String ceo;

 When using `FluentHibernateValidator.checkAll()` or `FluentValidator.checkAll()`, ceo will not be validated at all.
-Only when AddCompany.class acts as one member of the array argument that `FluentHibernateValidator.checkAll()` accepts, the @Length will work.
+Only when AddCompany.class acts as one member of the var-arg argument that `FluentHibernateValidator.checkAll()` accepts, the @Length will work but the other default constraints will not be working.

+Below is an example if one just needs to validate the ceo property.

     Result ret = FluentHibernateValidator.checkAll(AddCompany.class)
                 .on(company, new HibernateSupportedValidator<Company>().setValidator(validator))
                 .on(company, new CompanyCustomValidator())
                 .doValidate();

+Below is another example if one needs to validate both the ceo property and other default annotation-based properties.
+By default, constraints are evaluated in no particular order, regardless of which groups they belong to.

+    Result ret = FluentHibernateValidator.checkAll(Default.class, AddCompany.class)
+                .on(company, new HibernateSupportedValidator<Company>().setValidator(validator))
+                .on(company, new CompanyCustomValidator())
+                .doValidate();

+If you would like to sepecify the validation order you just need to define an interface and annotate it with @GroupSequence like below.
+So contraints will applied on AddCompany.class first and other properties next.
+Note that if at least one constraint fails in a sequenced group, none of the constraints of the following groups in the sequence get validated.

+    @GroupSequence({AddCompany.class, Default.class})
+        public interface GroupingCheck {
+    }

 ## Supports